Connect with others who understand.

 • Needing dialysis treatments due to kidney failure

-• Having low levels of serum albumin protein
+• Having low levels of serum albumin protein (a protein that helps keep fluid in your blood vessels)

 AA Amyloidosis Treatment